earthly/website/blog/_posts/2022-04-18-tui-app-with-go.md

 We've barely scratched the surface of what's possible with `Tview`.
 There's a lot more we could do with [styles](https://pkg.go.dev/github.com/rivo/tview#hdr-Styles) and [layouts](https://pkg.go.dev/github.com/rivo/tview#Table).
 One big problem with our app is that it's not persisting any data.
 For something simple like this we could get away with [writing to a csv file](https://golangdocs.com/reading-and-writing-csv-files-in-golang), but for larger apps, you might want to checkout this [`tview` example with postgres](https://github.com/rivo/tview/wiki/Postgres).

 TUIs will never be able to compare to a full Graphical User Interface, but for certain applications they can provide more options than you might think.
-They're particlualry great for applications developers use frequently since not having to leave the terminal can be a plus, and sometimes you might be on a server that doesn't have access to a GUI at all.
+They're particularly great for applications developers use frequently since not having to leave the terminal can be a plus, and sometimes you might be on a server that doesn't have access to a GUI at all.

-I'm definitely sold on them and will be looking for more oportunities to build them in the future.
-If you know of any cool TUI apps or projects, please let me know.
+I'm definitely sold on them and will be looking for more opportunities to build them in the future.
+If you know of any cool TUI apps or libraries, please let me know.

 {% include cta/cta1.html %}